glf30/API-Assignment/README.md

 # API Assignment
-In this project, we'll be creating two sub-projects that both use Bootstrap and API requests.
+In this project, we'll be creating two sub-projects where we make API requests.
 The first is a random dog generator and the second is weather displaying application.

 ## Part 1 - Random Dog Generator

 In the first part of this assignment, you'll add a button to your webpage that when clicked, will cause a random dog image to display.
-You'll use the Dog API (https://dog.ceo/dog-api/) to get a random dog image URL.
+You'll use the Dog API from class (https://dog.ceo/dog-api/) to get a random dog image URL.
+But now, whenever you click the button, the image will change.

 #### 1A) Update your HTML

 Lets start by creating a `<button>` and an empty `<img>` in the HTML.

-Make the button look like [a nice Bootstrap button](https://getbootstrap.com/docs/5.0/components/buttons/).

-Additionally, put both your button and image in a Bootstrap "card" component.
-Read the Bootstarp documentation to figure out how to do this: https://getbootstrap.com/docs/5.0/components/card/

 #### 1B) Handle Button Click